Seychelles Birding Tours

 Whether you’re after the full sweep of Seychelles endemics, interested in seabird colonies and island hopping, or want to combine relaxed birdwatching with time on the beach, we’ll build the perfect itinerary for you.

-Our expert local guides work closely with conservation organisations on the islands, giving you access to restricted areas and the best chances of seeing rarities like Seychelles Scops Owl, Seychelles Magpie-Robin, or Seychelles Paradise Flycatcher.
-For keen photographers, we time visits to coincide with active breeding colonies or good light conditions on scenic trails.
+Our expert local guides work closely with conservation organisations on the islands, giving you access to restricted areas and the best chances of seeing rarities such as Seychelles Scops Owl, Seychelles Magpie-Robin and Seychelles Paradise Flycatcher.
+For keen photographers, we can also time visits to coincide with active breeding colonies or favourable light conditions on some of the islands’ most scenic trails.

-We take care of all the logistics — boats, flights, transfers, permits — so you can focus entirely on the birds.
-Just tell us your goals, and we’ll make your dream Seychelles birdwatching holiday a reality.
+We take care of all the logistics – boats, flights, transfers, permits and accommodation – allowing you to focus entirely on the birds.
+Just tell us your goals, and we’ll create a Seychelles birdwatching holiday tailored specifically to you.

 Reasons to Go on a Tailor-made Birding Trip in the Seychelles

-- Target the island endemics and regional specials at your own pace
+- Target the island endemics and regional specialities at your own pace

 - Choose the exact travel dates that suit you

-- Access protected reserves like Aride, Cousin and Frégate with expert guides
+- Access protected reserves such as Aride, Cousin and Frégate with expert guides

-- Combine birding with photography, snorkelling, or time to relax
+- Combine birding with photography, snorkelling, cruising or time to relax

 - Customise your accommodation – from island eco-lodges to luxury beachfront hotels

-- Add the Seychelles to a broader trip including Madagascar or East Africa
+- Add the Seychelles to a broader trip including Madagascar, Mauritius, Réunion or East Africa

 - Travel solo, as a couple, or with family and friends